N129BZ/chartmaker/README.md

 "tileimagequality" : 80   <- percentage (1-100) greatly affects processing speed and database size
 "zoomrange" : "1-12"      <- range of overviews to produce, higher takes longer and can make db huge
 ```
-* ***chartprocessindexes*** control which chart types to process.
-Each faachartname is an array with 3 values: FAA chart name,
+* ***chartprocessindexes*** control which chart types to process if you do not pass a chart number argument and you respond to the subsequent prompt with a "0".
+In this case each faachartname index in the array will be processed.
-chart type, and an alias (not used for vfr charts.)
+* ***faachartnames*** is an array with 3 values: FAA chart name, chart type, and an alias (not used for vfr charts.)
 The chartprocessindexes array values correspond to the ordinal position (zero-based) in the faachartnames list.
 **WARNING: Editing of any of these faachartnames values will break the application.**
 ```
 "chartprocessindexes": [0,1,2,3,4,5,6], <- charts represented by indexes, default is all 6 will be processed, in this order (order can be changed or indexes removed)